The Vendor Disclosure Gap

 Independent Security Research — Whitby, North Yorkshire, United Kingdom

-This essay accompanies the public disclosure of two vulnerabilities in macOS (PING-01 and SMB-01A), both filed with Apple Security Bounty in April 2026 and both confirmed by Apple with a "Fall 2026" fix timeline.
+This essay accompanies the public disclosure of three vulnerabilities in Apple platforms: MAILDROP-01 (filed July 2023, disclosed May 2026 — thirty-four months later); PING-01 (filed April 2026, disclosed forty days later); and SMB-01A (filed April 2026, disclosed twenty-six days later).
 It examines the implicit contract between security researchers and vendors, describes what happens structurally when that contract is honoured in letter but not in spirit, and sets out the reasoning behind disclosing ahead of the vendor's scheduled window.
+The thirty-four-month case is what made the forty-day decision possible.
 It is not a grievance.
 It is an account.

 1. The Implicit Contract